johaGL/old_version_tracegroomer/README.md

 Regarding the .yml file, we supply examples that you can use as template, such  [this config.yml template](examples/toy1/analysis001/config-1-001.yml).
 To double-check your modifications there exist online editors, such as https://yamlchecker.com/, just copy-paste and edit!

+Note that this pipeline does not correct for naturally ocurring isotopologues.
+Your data must be already processed by another software that performs such correction.

 ### Execute `convert`